 Media reports, including a brief account of the crime, trial and execution of Harold HAGGER.

 The National Archives (at Kew, London) has a large file relating to Harold HAGGER's trial for murder.
 Unfortunately, the file does not include a straightforward account of events, and is a merely a collection of documents and correspondence.
 Some of the more interesting pieces are transcribed here.

 Other pieces may be included in due course.

-A couple of years ago, the murder committed by Harold Hagger came to the attention of Diana Souhami, a professional author.
-The result is Murder at Wrotham Hill, which was published in September 2012.
+A few years ago, the murder committed by Harold Hagger came to the attention of Diana Souhami, a professional author.
+The result was Murder at Wrotham Hill, which was published in September 2012.